nelmio/NelmioApiDocBundle/docs/index.rst

 --------------------------

 It generates an OpenAPI documentation from your Symfony app thanks to **Describers**.
-One extracts data from SwaggerPHP annotations, one from your routes, etc.
+One extracts data from SwaggerPHP attributes, one from your routes, etc.

 If you configured the ``app.swagger_ui`` route above, you can browse your